 California is an “at-will” employment state.
-This means that most jobs can be terminated by the employer (as well as the employee) at any time.
-It is not necessary that there be a reason given for ending the employment.1
+This means most jobs can be terminated by the employer (as well as the employee) at any time.
+It is not necessary to give a reason for ending employment.
+1

-However, there are four exceptions where at-will firing is unlawful:
+However, there are four exceptions that make at-will firing unlawful:

 - You have an express or implied contract that prevents your employer from exercising at-will firing;